gitkraken/gitkraken-client-docs/gitkraken-client/single-sign-on.md

 3. Click the `Endable SSO` checkbox and you will be presented with some additional fields.

-**Organization Domain Name:** The domain that is used for everyone who want to use SSO to login.
+**Organization Domain Name:** The domain that is used for everyone who wants to use SSO to login.
+Each user must have a matching domain in their email address and must be defined in the IdP.

 this is the domain that each and every mail user that belongs to this organization and wants to use SSO must have.
 For instance, in the example above this organization Domain is: nurias.domain.com so the users that belong to this organization and want to use SSO must have email address that belongs to this domain, for example: john@nurias.domain.com, katherin@nurias.domain.com etc. Otherwise if a user with an email that doesn’t belong to this domain, that also belongs to this gitKraken organization won’t be able to use SSO for logging in, (he/she should use other login methods like, user/password, login with github etc).R2FwbEdCZWxid1Z0M0FYdnRHNUpydz09

 There is just one domain allowed per Organization, and it must be unique.
 The accounts site doesn’t allow to use a domain that is being used by another organization.

+**JIT, Enable Just In Time Provisioning:** This allows users in this domain to login with their email and be automatically provisioned a license.
+In order for a user to be automatically given a license:

+* Just in time provisioning must be enabled (JIT option checked)☑ .
+* The user email must be part of the SSO domain on the IdP.
+* There must be an availible licence on the GitKraken Organization.

-**JIT, Enable Just In Time Provisioning:** if this field is checked, when a user logs in into the Accounts Site for the first time, without having a license, using SSO with an email which domains belong to a gitKraken org.
+if this field is checked, when a user logs in into the Accounts Site for the first time, without having a license, using SSO with an email which domains belong to a gitKraken org.
 If there is any available license in the gitkraken org he/she will be automatically given one.

 Click on “Save Data”, for storing the SSO configuration.
 Once that is completed, you will see the <button class='button button--success button--ui button--nolink'>Configure SSO Connection</button> button appear.